New Black Panther Party: 2002 intimidation of original Panthers

 In April 2002, an event was held in Washington, D.C. to celebrate the 35th anniversary of the creation of the Black Panther Party.
 Ron Scott, a co-founder of the Detroit chapter of the Panthers, was a guest speaker, and many in attendance were also original members of the Black Panther Party.
 During the course of the night, the event was interrupted by 30 members of the New Black Panther Party dressed in motorcycle helmets and steel-capped boots, led by Malik Zulu Shabazz.
 Shabazz and his NBPP member seized control of the event and ordered under threat of violence that the original Panthers cease criticism of the New Panthers.

-2015 assault of Dhoruba Bin Wahad
+2015 assault of Dhoruba bin Wahad

-On August 19, 2015, Dhoruba Bin Wahad (a member of the original Black Panther Party) and an associate were assaulted by a faction of the New Black Panther Party.
-Bin Wahad had been attending a conference in Atlanta, Georgia held by the Nzinga faction of the "New" Panthers.
-Bin Wahad confronted the group about their adoption of the Black Panther name and their rhetoric.
-The two were ordered to leave but when they refused, Bin Wahad was assaulted.
+On August 19, 2015, Dhoruba bin Wahad (a member of the original Black Panther Party) and an associate were assaulted by a faction of the New Black Panther Party.
+Wahad had been attending a conference in Atlanta, Georgia held by the Nzinga faction of the "New" Panthers.
+Wahad confronted the group about their adoption of the Black Panther name and their rhetoric.
+The two were ordered to leave but when they refused, Wahad was assaulted.
 Wahad was left with a concussion, a broken jaw and lacerations from the attack.
 The event led founding member of the original Black Panthers, Elbert "Big Man" Howard, to denounce the group as "reactionaries" and "thugs".